Infini-AI-Lab/TriForce/README.md

 ```
 ### Offloading
 #### Offloading with Tensor Parallelism
-Our framework supports tensor parallelism for offloading setting.
+Our framework supports tensor parallelism for offloading settings.
 The `--nproc_per_node` should be set to the number of GPUs used for offloading.
 The following command demonstrates how to use tensor parallelism with 2 GPUs.
-It should be noted that RTX 4090s do not support CUDA Graph for tensor parallelism (while A100 supports).
-Therefore, we disabled CUDA Graph for this setting. `--on_chip` specifies the number of layers' KV cache that are on-chip, which can adjusted based on hardware.
-The performance of offloading significantly relies on bandwidth of PCIE.
+It should be noted that RTX 4090s do not support CUDA Graph for tensor parallelism (while A100 does).
+Therefore, we disabled CUDA Graph for this setting. `--on_chip` specifies the number of layers' KV cache that are on-chip, which can be adjusted based on hardware.
+The performance of offloading significantly depends on the bandwidth of PCIE.
 In order to get accurate results, it is best to ensure that the bandwidth is not used by other programs.

 ```bash
 # TriForce, on 2x RTX 4090 GPUs